Equivariant discretizations of diffusions, random walks, and harmonic functions: Introduction

 \subsection{Discussion}

 An important consequence of our results is that, under specific conditions, problems about $L$-harmonic functions on $M$, minimal Martin boundaries $\partial_L^{\min}M$, and Poisson boundaries $\mathcal{P}(M,L)$ are equivalent to problems about $\mu$-harmonic functions on $X$, minimal Martin boundaries $\partial_\mu^{\min}X$, and Poisson boundaries $\mathcal{P}(X,\mu)$.
-The most basic problems in this direction are the triviality of the Poisson and Martin boundaries, that is, the property that $M$ does not carry non-constant bounded or positive $L$-harmonic functions, and correspondingly for random walks.
+The most basic problems in this direction are the non-existence of non-constant bounded or positive $L$-harmonic functions, and correspondingly for random walks.
 These properties are referred to as the \emph{Liouville} and \emph{strong Liouville property}, respectively.

 Let $\pi\colon M\to N$ be a normal Riemannian covering of connected manifolds with group $\Gamma$ of covering transformations.
 Lyons and Sullivan showed that $\Gamma$ is amenable if $M$ has the Liouville property, that is, if $\mathcal{P}(M,\Delta)$ is trivial.
 The converse does not hold.
 In fact, Lyons and Sullivan gave examples of Riemannian covers $M$ of closed surfaces $N$, where $\Gamma$ is two-step solvable and $\mathcal{P}(M,\Delta)$ is nontrivial \cite[pp. 299-300]{LS}.
 In the same direction, Erschler showed that $\mathcal{P}(M,\Delta)$ is nontrivial if $N$ is closed and $\Gamma$ is a Baumslag group $B_d$ with $d\ge3$ \cite[Theorem 5.2]{Er}, a two-step solvable and finitely presentable group.
 In her proof, Erschler uses the isomorphism $\mathcal{P}(M,\Delta)\cong\mathcal{P}(X,\mu)$, where $X$ is a fibre of $\pi$ and $\mu$ an associated family of Lyons-Sullivan measures on $X$.
 Note also that, since $B_d$ is finitely presentable, $N$ can be chosen to have fundamental group $\Gamma=B_d$ and $M$ to be the universal covering space of $N$.